Loading message...

 9. Trading products in Simcountry [ top ]

-Most of the products are offered on the market and are bought by any countries and corporations.
-Countries need products for the consumption of their citizens and for government functions.
+Most of the products are offered on the market and are bought by countries and corporations.
+Countries need products for consumption and for government functions.
 Corporations use many products in their production process.

-Maintaining the countries and corporations supplied with everything they need is essential for success in the game.
-There are many products on short supply and some buyers end up with shortages in their countries and corporations and with damage to their economies.
-Some products remain unsold and the producers remain with no revenue.
+Maintaining the countries and corporations supplied with everything they need is very important.
+There are many products on short supply and some buyers end up with shortages in their countries, Some corporations are unable to produce, lacking raw materials.
+Some products can remain unsold not producing any revenue.

 Table of Contents: